Adobe Flash Player: Game development

 A few commercial game engines target Flash Player (Stage3D) as run-time environment, such as Unity 3D and Unreal Engine 3.
 Before the introduction of Stage3D, a number of older 2D engines or isometric engines like Flixel saw their heyday.

 Adobe also developed the CrossBridge toolkit which cross-compiles C/C++ code to run within the Flash Player, using LLVM and GCC as compiler backends, and high-performance memory-access opcodes in the Flash Player (termed "Domain Memory") to work with in-memory data quickly.
 CrossBridge is targeted toward the game development industry, and includes tools for building, testing, and debugging C/C++ projects in Flash Player.

 Notable online video games developed in Flash include Angry Birds, FarmVille, and AdventureQuest (started in 2002, and still active as of 2020).

 Availability

 Desktop platforms

-Adobe Flash Player is available in two major flavors:
+Adobe Flash Player is available in two major versions: